-The Omega ontology (in particular, Omega 5) will provide a semantic framework for the OntoNotes annotation.
-Each word sense in OntoNotes will be linked to an ontology node in Omega.
-The parents and siblings of those linked nodes will provide semantic generalizations of the concept conveyed by the word, as well as a place to store additional axioms to help in interpreting the entities and relations conveyed.
+The Omega ontology (in particular, Omega 5) provides the semantic framework for the OntoNotes annotation.
+Word senses in OntoNotes are pooled into groups with (near-) identical meanings (similar to synsets in Wordnet), and these pools, treated as concepts, become ontology nodes in Omega.
+Each pool will ultimately be linked into Omega, allowing its parent and sibling modes to provide semantic generalizations of the concept conveyed by the word(s) whose senses are contained in the pool.
+Ultimately, the pools also furnish a place to store additional axioms to help in interpreting the entities and relations conveyed.